evecodes/Assorted-JS-projects/README.md

 Update 16 - CSS and HTML base for project 6 added.

 Update 17 - More code for project 6 added.

+Update 18 - More code for project 6 added, with dynamic parts.